How UX Pros Crush Monday Mornings (+ Playlist!)

 “Ain’t nothin’ to it but to do it.”
 You could start small with some quick tasks that don’t take a lot of effort to get in the rhythm.
 Feels good to start checking things off the list.

-Tae Sayama, Vice President, Digital Experience
+Tae Sayama, Vice President, Experience Design

 Written by